erikerlandson/erikerlandson.github.com/source/_posts/2016-03-26-computing-simplex-vertex-locations-from-pairwise-vertex-distances.markdown

 In this post I will derive an algorithm for assigning vertex locations in R^(N-1) for each of N objects, using only pairwise object distances.

 I will assume that N >= 2, since at least two object are required to define a pairwise distance.
 The case N=2 is easy, as I can assign vertex 1 to the origin, and vertex 2 to the point d(1,2), to form a 1-simplex (i.e. a line segment) whose single edge is just the distance between the two objects.
+I will also assume that my N objects are distinct; that is, each pair has a non-zero distance.

 Next consider an arbitrary N, and suppose I have already added vertices 1 through k.
 The next vertex (k+1) must obey the pairwise distance relations, as follows: